 - Have job security knowing your position can’t be outsourced.

-- Be your own boss and run your own prosperous business.
+- Become your own boss and run your own prosperous business.

-How to Become an HVAC Technician
+How to Become a Professional HVAC Technician

-Another perk of working in HVAC is little to no instructional debt.
+Another advantage of working in HVAC is little to no instructional debt.

-A Day in the Life of an HVAC Technician
+The Average Career of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Similar HVAC Jobs

 HVAC manager, $72,515 average salary